Computed Tomography (CT) Scan in Dallas, TX

-Computed Tomography (CT), formerly known as a CAT scan, is a radiology technique that uses X-ray and computer equipment to produce cross-sectional images of body structures, tissues, and organs.
-CT imaging provides a unique ability to visualize soft tissue, bones, muscle, internal organs, and blood vessels.
-At Southwest Diagnostic Imaging Center, our expert technicians specialize in providing patients with extensive CT Scans so that they can determine the severity of their conditions.
-If you are in the Dallas, TX and are in need of a CT Scan, contact our office at (214) 345-6905 and schedule an appointment today!
+At Southwest Diagnostic Imaging Center, our expert technicians specialize in providing patients with extensive CT scans so that they can determine the severity of their conditions.
+If you are in the Dallas, TX and are in need of a CT Scan, contact our imaging center in Dallas, TX at (214) 345-6905 and schedule an appointment today!

 Common Uses of CT

 According to John Hopkins, a CT scan can be used for a range of tests such as:

 - Planning and proper administration of radiation treatments for tumors.

 - Planning surgery.

 - Quick identification of injuries to the liver, spleen, kidneys, spine, head, or other internal organs in cases of trauma.

 CT scans are used to examine bones, organs, soft tissue, and blood vessels.
 Some areas that a CT scan is commonly used for are:

 - CT Screening – Abdomen: Used to detect unsuspected abnormalities of liver, kidney, gall bladder, or adrenal glands.

 - CT Screening – Cardiac Scoring: Used to detect calcific plaque and help determine risk of coronary artery disease.